Learn from these 9 failures of Elon Musk

 When Musk hit the brakes on this deal, it caused a storm, with a lot of heated debate around the deal among the general public.
 As if people arguing about this almost-purchase wasn’t bad enough, Musk and Twitter CEO Parag Agrawal had it out on Twitter in a debate that caught the attention of many when the two began hurling tweets and emojis at each other.

 Musk’s cold feet resulted in the Tesla share price plummeting even further.
 Twitter share prices were also on a downward spiral shortly after the announcement that Musk was backing out of the deal.
 This was followed soon after by a Twitter lawsuit that threatened Musk’s brand reputation even further.
-Eventually, Musk made another U-turn and agreed to make the purchase official on grounds that Twitter dropped the lawsuit.
+Eventually, Musk made another U-turn and agreed to make the purchase official on the grounds that Twitter dropped the lawsuit.

 The future of Twitter

 Whether Musk will be able to turn things around at Twitter remains to be seen.
 However, by going through the purchase of Twitter, he saved himself the burden of going through a public trial – a challenge that anyone would be happy to avoid.
 Moreover, he also avoided having to pay a fine plus interest for backing out of a legal agreement.
+Additionally, while his decision to charge for verification was met with a lot of resistance, the assumption is that he’s using some of these funds to clear this debt.

 What Startups and Entrepreneurs Can Learn from this Failure: